 95 Rantoul St, Beverly, MA 01915 | (978) 969-3071

 Three hometown friends turned their passion into a reality, transforming their hoppy beer garage recipes into an established brewery churning out sought after hazy NEIPAs.
 Tim Corcoran, Justin Negrotti, and Jake Crandell are the trio behind Channel Marker Brewing on the North Shore of Boston, MA.
-While Trillium and Tree House have become big players in the Northeast, Channel Makers’ stellar cast of characters could give any of these big boy beers a run for their money.
-With the taproom opening just a year ago in December 2018 look for Channel Marker to continue booming in the dominant hazy IPA market.
+In our opinion, this cast of characters could give Trillium or Tree House a run for their money.
+Although the taproom just opened in December 2018, look for Channel Marker to continue booming in the hazy IPA market.

 63 N Lexington Ave, Asheville, NC 28801

 On Friday, December 13th, 2019 DSSOLVR finally threw open its doors to the public, emerging from a long taproom hibernation.
 Built on weird, cool, and quirky beers that are “brewed until surreal,” DSSOLVR is like the brewery of our dreams.
-With a little bit of old school and a smidgen of new school, DSSOLVR makes lagers, hazy and clear IPAs, wild ales, stouts, sessions, and plenty of crispy bois.
-In 2020 we can all stop dreaming about their physical space becoming a reality and trek on down to Asheville, NC to see Congrats guys!
+Combining old school with new school, DSSOLVR makes lagers, hazy and clear IPAs, wild ales, stouts, sessions, and plenty of crispy bois.
+In 2020 we can all stop dreaming about their physical space and trek on down to Asheville, NC to see the actual brewery.
+Congrats, team!
 Can’t wait to see how things go for you in 2020.

 Ever Grain Brewing Co.